["The late Jos'h LEESE, Esq" - photo undated but probably taken quite late in his life.

 vii.
 Hilda LEESE, born Preston, 1874.

 viii.
-Arnold Spencer LEESE, born Fylde, 1878, Veterinary Surgeon, specialising in Camels, & interned during the war for his Fascist views, died 1956, & married.
+Arnold Spencer LEESE, born Fylde, 1878, Veterinary Surgeon, specialising in Camels, and interned during the war for his Fascist views, died 1956, and married.

 ii.
-Vernon Francis LEESE, born Kensington, 1870, & married Edith Gwendoline STEVENSON.
+Vernon Francis LEESE, born Kensington, 1870, and married Edith Gwendoline STEVENSON.

 iii.
-Neville LEESE, born Preston, 1872, & married Matilda SAUNDERS.
+Neville LEESE, born Preston, 1872, and married Matilda SAUNDERS.

 iv.
 Theodore LEESE, born Fylde, 1874.

 vi.
-Constance Alice LEESE, born Kensington, 1878, & married Lt-Col Sidney R.G.
+Constance Alice LEESE, born Kensington, 1878, and married Lt-Col Sidney R.G.
 KENDALL.

 e.
 John Scurr LEESE, born 21 September 1851; buried in his parents' plot, 16 November 1852, aged 14 months.

 f.
-Ernest LEESE, born at Bowdon, 30 November 1854; Cotton Spinner & Manufacturer; Stockbroker.
+Ernest LEESE, born at Bowdon, 30 November 1854; Cotton Spinner and Manufacturer; Stockbroker.

 Ernest died at Southport, 15 November1913; married at Salford, 1887, Ethel AGNEW with issue: